kutlaykocer/backyard/README.md

 # Backyard

-## Todo
+## Todo:
-- make backend server, call it via script
+- Deploy on AWS or Heroku
-- call backend container master from frontend container via HTTP request
+- Migrate to Kubernetes

 ## Setup